 Dry sinuses, bloody noses and cracked lips — humidifiers can help soothe these familiar problems caused by dry indoor air.
-Humidifiers can also help ease symptoms of a cold or another respiratory condition.
+In addition, cool-mist humidifiers may help ease symptoms of a cold or other respiratory condition.

 But be cautious: Although useful, humidifiers can actually make you sick if they aren't maintained properly or if humidity levels stay too high.
 If you use humidifiers, be sure to monitor humidity levels and keep your humidifier clean.
 Dirty humidifiers can breed mold or bacteria.
 If you have allergies or asthma, talk to your doctor before using a humidifier.